section-engineering-education/engineering-education/articles/android-application-widgets-tutorial-in-java/index.md

 From step 2 above, there are three different files created:
 - `NewAppWidget.java`: This Java class is the widget class created under the package name `com.demo.widgetsdemo`.
 - `new_app_widget_info.xml`: This is an XML file under the XML folder.
 It contains widget configurations and can be edited.
-- `new_app_widget.xml`: This is the layout file for the widget, It is located in the layout folder.
+- `new_app_widget.xml`: This is the layout file for the widget.
+It is located in the layout folder.

 ### Step 3: Customize widget layout file
 Open `new_app_widget_info.xml` XML file.
 In this file, you can add other views that you would like to be part of your widget.
 In this case, you will add a button below the already existing text view, as shown in the code below.